bhardman1986/QuickBendLandingPage/_pages/privacypolicy.md

 January 20, 2024

 # Privacy Policy
-Thank you for using **Derated**!
+Thank you for using **QuickBend**!
 This Privacy Policy outlines how we handle your information when you use our application.

 1. No Collection of Personal Information

 We do not collect any personally identifiable information from our users.
-You can use **Derated** without providing any personal details.
+You can use **QuickBend** without providing any personal details.

 2. Non-Personal Information